 If you experience chronic insomnia, three or more nights a week, then you should consider seeking the help of your health care provider or sleep medicine specialist.
 There are solutions to help curb the frequency of sleepless nights.

 Sleep is important to our overall health, and especially our mental wellbeing.
-When we don’t get enough restful hours we are more easily agitated, anxious, short-tempered, emotional, and it is hard to think clearly and focus.
-So many women put sleep to the side, they don’t feel like they have the time to get the hours in, but it is so important.
+When we don’t get enough restful hours we are more easily agitated, anxious, short-tempered, and emotional.
+It is hard to think clearly and focus.
+So many women put theirs sleep to the side.
+They don’t feel like they have the time to get the hours in, but it is so important.

 Start Feeling Better Now